thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 After the user has been authenticated, it is possible to restrict the client's access to topics they can publish or subscribe to for both TLS and Basic authentications.

-To provide flexible control over authorization rules, ThingsBoard MQTT Broker uses regular expressions.
+To provide flexible control over authorization rules, TBMQ uses regular expressions.

 For example, to **allow clients to publish or subscribe to all topics** that begin with **city/**, an authorization rule should be created with the value **city/.***.